Barbarians Rising

-Barbarians Rising is an American docudrama television series executive produced by Adam Bullmore and produced by Chloe Leland and Michael Waterhouse that airs on History Channel.
+Barbarians Rising is an American docudrama television series which aired on History Channel.
+The series is executive produced by Adam Bullmore and produced by Chloe Leland and Michael Waterhouse.
 It premiered on June 6, 2016.

 Synopsis

-The series is told from the perspective of leaders of peoples that fought Rome, who were termed barbarians by the Romans.
+The series is told from the perspective of leaders of peoples that fought Rome, who were termed barbarians by the Romans from the Greek word Βάρβαρος.
 These individuals were famous for challenging the rule of Rome.
 Depictions of these leaders and historical events are interspersed with brief commentary from modern scholars, historians and experts on military and public policy.